-YouNow is a real-time live streaming app and website where users broadcast live videos of themselves.
+YouNow is a real-time live streaming app and website which allows users to broadcast live.
 Anyone, anywhere in the world, who goes to YouNow can watch, chat and comment on/with the user.
 The site has been around since 2011, but I hear my teenage clients talking about it with more and more frequency so I thought it was time to check it out.
 YouNow has millions of users and 70% of them are under the age of 24.

 There were adult men, teenage girls, and teenage boys, streaming themselves either sleeping or staring awkwardly into the webcam, live, in real time.….creepy.
 I then switched to #girls and saw a young adolescent, maybe 10 or 11 years-old talking about her school and the town she lived in.
 Next, I visited #LGBT and found a teen boy, maybe 16 years-old, with no shirt on, slurring, behaving strangely, and talking about needing to get high.